Nikkei dips; expected to tread water on Europe woes

 The Nikkei's 25-day moving average of 8,752 is a key resistance point, strategists say, with the benchmark needing to rise above that level before investors become confident that stocks can resume an uptrend.

-Olympus was notionally quoted up at 640 yen, up by its daily limit of 100 yen at the midday trading break, 18.5 percent above Monday's close.
+Olympus was notionally quoted up at 640 yen, up by its daily limit of 100 yen, 18.5 percent above Monday's close and the second day it has been hit by a glut of buy orders on hopes that it will not be delisted.

-"It would not be unusual for the shares to rise back to the 1,300 yen level, as long as there is no more talk of delisting," said Mitsushige Akino, chief fund manager at Ichiyoshi Investment Management.

 Shares of Japan's three largest banks diverged following their reporting of earnings results late on Monday.